Coveo Platform New Features of 2018

 Map and bubble chart cards now have legends to help you visualize metric values for each card element at a glance without having to hover over a country or a bubble.
 The legend also offers the possibilities to hide irrelevant dimension values on cards and show the exact metrics values when hovering over legend items.

 The new Access tab lets you manage which groups and API keys can access a specific resource.
-This tab is available for resources to which access can be managed in a granular way, i.e., only groups, sources, and API keys for now.
+This tab is available for resources to which access can be managed in a granular way, that is, only groups, sources, and API keys for now.

 You can now scroll down long reports without losing sight of the report header containing elements such as filters, the reporting period, and the save/edit button.
 Therefore, you can add, edit, remove, and disable filters, use different reporting periods, and apply your changes without scrolling back to the top.
 When reviewing a card at the bottom of a report, you can now see its data changing right after using a filter and ensure that you made the desired change.